hyperflask/hyperflask-docs/docs/getting-started.md

 Finally, add `page.login_required()` at the top of your page frontmatter to require authentication to access it.

 Upon accessing your site, you will be asked to connect using an email address.
 No confirmation will be asked on first connection.
 On further connections, you will be asked for a code to complete the connection.
-Go to <http://localhost:8025> to access [Mailpit](https://github.com/axllent/mailpit) and read the emails.
+Go to <http://localhost:8025> to access [Mailpit](https://github.com/axllent/mailpit) and read the emails (the code is also printed in the server logs).

 ## Deploying to production